wolfDynamics/wolfDynamics.github.io/d3_js/d3-kmeans/README.md

 ## Raw Data

-Data are randomly generated x,y-coordinates between 0 and the width/height of the canvas.
+Data are randomly generated x, y-coordinates between 0 and the width/height of the canvas.